latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 4. Fill the parameters:
    - `dest`: select the recipient account.
    - `value`: input the amount to be transferred in RAO—1 TAO = 1<sup>9</sup>RAO.
 5. Copy the hex code shown in the **encoded call data** field.
-You will use this to announce †he call in the next step.
+You will use this to announce the call in the next step.

 ---